-After completing a 10 mile run one weekend, Greg walked into his local running store in Pensacola, Running Wild.
+After completing a 10-mile run one weekend, Greg walked into his local running store, Running Wild Pensacola.
 He got to talking with the woman working that day and she suggested that he sign-up for the marathon training program.
 "That's crazy!" he thought.
-Greg laughs, "But then I signed-up!"
+Greg laughs, "But then I signed up!"

 This time, Greg was able to finish!